 Quarter (Q1, Q2, Q3, Q4)

-In the finance world, quarter 1 usually spans January 1-March 31; quarter 2 usually spans April 1-June 30; quarter 3 usually spans July 1-September 30; and quarter 4 usually spans October 1-December 31.
+In finance, the first quarter (also known as Q1) usually spans January 1-March 31; quarter 2 (Q2) usually spans April 1-June 30; quarter 3 (Q3) usually spans July 1-September 30; and quarter 4 (Q4) usually spans October 1-December 31.

-Why It Matters:
+Why it Matters:

-Quarters are the time periods around which much of the financial world revolves.
-Reports issued that cover the performance during a quarter (called quarterly reports) usually involve a set of financial statements.
+Each and every quarter, publicly-traded companies are required to issue reports outlining their financial performance during the previous quarter (called quarterly reports).
+These reports include a set of financial statements.
 Public companies in the United States file these reports via Securities and Exchange Form 10-Q.